Loadpass-Candidates/elixir-game-challenge-guilherme-tristao/README.md

 ## Controls

-Move your character with WASD and press space for a area attack that kills all enemies adjacent to you
+Move your character with WASD and press space for an area attack that kills all enemies adjacent to you

 ## Development Setup
 ### Prerequisites